-HOW WE DEVELOPED OUR PRIORITIES

-Estes Valley Land Trust staff and select Board members formed a steering committee with other conservation organizations, public agencies, recreationists, the business community, and other community members in the Valley to develop this plan.
+Conservation Priorities HOW WE DEVELOPED OUR PRIORITIES Estes Valley Land Trust staff and select Board members formed a steering committee with other conservation organizations, public agencies, recreationists, the business community, and other community members in the Valley to develop this plan.
 Land Trust partners share the goals of conserving land that reflects our community's values, as well as providing inclusive and sustainable outdoor recreation opportunities, and supporting a strong regional economy that does not harm the natural environment.
 Many of these groups have partnered with the Estes Valley Land Trust to conserve or enhance open space in the past.
 For example, Hermit Park Open Space was made possible by a number of partners, including the Estes Valley Land Trust, Town of Estes Park, and Larimer County.
 The land preserved within the Reserve neighborhood was originally donated to the land trust by a developer, before the land was encumbered with a conservation easement.
 An "all hands on deck" approach to land conservation creates new opportunities to protect more open space and recognizes that we can achieve more by working together and creating shared conservation priorities.
 We also gathered input on these conservation priorities from the community via a survey and through conversations with stakeholders.
 Over four hundred surveys were completed by Valley residents and a strong interest for more land conservation and sustainable outdoor recreation was evident.
-Over 150 comments were received on the draft plan that helped to refine the final plan.
+In addition, over 150 comments were received during the Draft Plan's public comment period, before the Plan was finalized.
 Maps in this Plan identify where land conservation and new outdoor recreation is desired.
+Wildlife Habitat